run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/cluster.md

 ## Customize Installation

-Perform the cluster installation instructions explained [here](../../../cluster-setup/cluster-install/#step-3-install-runai).
+* Perform the cluster installation instructions explained [here](../../../cluster-setup/cluster-install/#step-3-install-runai).

-* When creating a new cluster on step 3, select __Air-Gapped__ as the target platform.
-* Make the following changes to the configuration file you have downloaded:
+* (Optional) make the following changes to the configuration file you have downloaded:

 |  Key     |  Default  | Description |